MUsmankhanzada/Covid-19-Classification-using-Transfer-Learning/README.md

     Training ResNets pretrained on ImageNet.
     Training ResNets pretrained on RadImageNet, a large radiology dataset.

-NOTE: This exc is related to:
+NOTE: This exc was designed for
  * Deep Learning for Computer Vision – Winter Term 2025/26 (University of Goettingen)
  * Lecture by: Constantin Pape
  * Organizers: Anwai Archit, Sushmita Nair